-The Euterpe actually encompasses 4 key functions into one reasonably compact but incredibly elegant component design.
+The Euterpe encompasses 4 key functions in one reasonably compact but incredibly elegant component design.

 The DAC inside has some baseline specs including a decoding capability of up to DSD128, PCM max 32bit/384kHz with an XMOS USB stage for digital audio input.
-We do know the DAC inside is a Sabre DAC so my presumption is that it is an ES9018 and the DSD128 limit comes from the XMOS implementation.
+We do know the DAC inside is a Sabre DAC so I presume that it is an ES9018 and the DSD128 limit comes from the XMOS implementation.

 This is a single-ended or unbalanced circuit design so no balanced inputs or outputs but they do have that nice impedance selector similar in function to the more expensive HA-2SE impedance selector capability.

 This does make a difference though the application is slightly different from the HA-2SE.
-The Euterpe has two switches at both high and low whereas the HA-SE had ohm specific settings.
+The Euterpe has two switches at both high and low whereas the HA-SE has ohm-specific settings.
 The inference here is a wider range and simpler switching design at 32-80 Ohm and anything greater than 150 Ohm.

 The Euterpe power supply is a good one also.
-This is an external regulated linear power supply with a switchable 115 / 230 VAC capably output and will keep noise to a minimum.
+This is an externally regulated linear power supply with a switchable 115 / 230 VAC capable output and will keep noise to a minimum.
 It uses a fairly stiff but sturdy 4-pin connector 1m cable so you can place the 2 units pretty far apart.

 A Headphone Stand

 I am digressing though.
-Suffice to say the wood finish surrounding the much smaller aluminum amp enclosure is distinctive.
-Yet on top of the Euterpe, you will find another useful function provided from a small curve in the middle of the wood enclosure.
+Suffice it to say the wood finish surrounding the much smaller aluminum amp enclosure is distinctive.
+Yet on top of the Euterpe, you will find another useful function provided by a small curve in the middle of the wood enclosure.

 This curve is designed to also act as a headphone stand and yes, it will take a full-size headphone and no, it won’t heat up and burn your precious cans.
 I left the Empyrean on it for 4-5 hours the first night and apart from some mild warmth on the strap, there were no side effects.

-Yes, it is tall, much taller than the HA-2SE but narrow and not terribly deep or wide save for an additional inch or two for the metal plinth base.
-That height will likely mean it needs plenty of open space and unlikely to sit well in a middle tier of any regular audio rack unless its 30cm or taller.
+Yes, it is tall, much taller than the HA-2SE but narrow and not deep or wide save for an additional inch or two for the metal plinth base.
+That height will likely mean it needs plenty of open space and is unlikely to sit well in a middle tier of any regular audio rack unless it’s 30cm or taller.